HSF/hsf.github.io/_gsocproposals/2022/proposal_MLBENDER.md

 ## Test

-Please use this link to access the test for this project.
-Tests will be published in March.
+Please use [this link](https://docs.google.com/document/d/e/2PACX-1vQFS4M_MDcn8ROykYeH7fP12EMdOvnCH6vT9PUQjSHubSg6gabFA7BDKe8VqNeIZVVF6KNfIku2UAPr/pub) to access the test for this project.

 ## Requirements
 Python, C++, and some previous experience in Machine Learning.